Hyperconverged infrastructure is changing the way data centers work for the better. Learn about the benefits of hyperconverged infrastructure.

 Hyperconverged infrastructure is a more advanced CI.
 This infrastructure already contains all the necessary components that you can work with.
 In simple words, if CI is an IKEA crib that needs to be assembled, then HCI is a prepackaged meal that you just need to heat.

-If you use a similar infrastructure in your data center, then to increase the capacity, you only need to order more infrastructure units.
+If you use a similar infrastructure in your data centers, then to increase the capacity, you only need to order more infrastructure units.
 Easy and simple scalability allows multiple companies to increase the volume of data processing, as well as quickly adapt to new company needs.

 Key Benefits of HCI